emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 :::tip

-Since EMQX 5.0 version, EMQX also supports using  [JQ language](https://stedolan.github.io/jq/manual/) for complex data transformation, you may read the [JQ Fucntion](./rule-sql-jq.md) section for more information.
+Since EMQX 5.0 version, EMQX also supports using  [jq language](https://stedolan.github.io/jq/manual/) for complex data transformation, you may read the [jq Fucntion](./rule-sql-jq.md) section for more information.

 :::